IBM/ibmcloud-storage-utilities/block-storage-attacher/helm/ibm-block-storage-attacher/README.md

 | image.pullPolicy       | Image Pull Policy                       | Always                                                   |

 ## Updating the IBM Cloud Block Storage Attacher on your cluster
-If you want to upgrade your existing IBM Cloud Block Storage Attacher chart to latest version, you can do it as below.
+If you want to upgrade your existing IBM Cloud Block Storage Attacher chart to the latest version, you can update the Helm chart.

 1. Find the installation name of your helm chart.